EugenyN/Magellan/README.md

 Ruleset for [Maperitive](http://maperitive.net/), with high-contrast color scheme for tourism and mapping.

-The ruleset was developed for use with the Magellan Triton / Explorist GPS for two purposes: tourism, traveling and for cartographic use, gathering data and [OSM](http://www.openstreetmap.org/) editing.
-The generated tiles can also be used in other devices and smartphones.
-For example in the [OsmAnd](http://osmand.net/) program.
+The ruleset was developed for using with the Magellan Triton / Explorist GPS for several purposes: tourism, traveling and for cartographic use, gathering data and [OSM](http://www.openstreetmap.org/) editing.
+The generated tiles also can be used with other devices and smartphones.
+For example in the [OsmAnd](http://osmand.net/) app.

 ## Features

 * Support for the latest and rare OSM tags: `natural=gully`, `natural=earth_bank`, `natural=valley`, `waterway=drystream`, `leisure=resort`, `amenity=social_facility`, `exit=no` and `fixme=continue` at the end of the road, `drinking_water=yes/no` for springs.
-* The high contrast and increased lines and font thickness for convenient outdoor use in GPS.
+* The high contrast, increased lines and font thickness for convenient outdoor use in GPS.
 * Color scheme is based on the original style of Magellan GPS vector maps.

 ## Screenshots